gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 In a Rule, statements that contain references to fields in the database can initiate iterative behavior over the returned result set.
 Gaia iterates through all indicated values (based on the reference) until the statement has exited, either by running out of values or it is forced to exit via a 'break' or 'return' statement, before proceeding to the next statement in the Rule.

+The Rules translator translates statements that generate loops from left to right with each successive loop executing within the scope of the previous loop.

 Suppose we have an if statement that iterates over all passengers, which references the luggage for each passenger.

 ```
 If ( @passengerstatus == “missing” )